randomnote1/ScomManagementPackTemplate/README.md

 # SCOM Management Pack Template Repository

 This repository is a template for SCOM management pack projects.
 It includes GitHub Automation actions which build management packs and publishes them to the repository automatically.
+See the [Wiki](../../../ScomManagementPackTemplate/wiki) for additional documentation.

 ## Releases